|

 quite publicly, but they are only discussed in depth with clear

-ongoing, truth seeking, planning or problem solving dialogues.
+are simply ongoing, truth seeking, planning or problem solving

 and bring expressions of reason and emotion together in dialogue